 Additional Support

-The Manchester school Health Service offers a texting service for young people call ChatHealth, which is a new way for young people to get advice and support around health related issues directly from the School Health Service.
+ChatHealth offers a way for young people to get advice and support around health-related issues directly from the School Health Service.

-It is a safe and secure messaging service which protects confidentiality and anonymity and is monitored by a small team of trained nurses.
 Young people aged between 11 and 16 can text for advice on all kinds of health issues, such as sexual health, emotional health and wellbeing, bullying, healthy eating and any general health concerns.
+The service also facilitates face-to-face contact with school nurses, making it a great way for increasing young people’s access to the School Health Service and for health needs to be addressed quickly and easily.

 To visit the ChatHealth page please click here.